The Latest News

 Brain Initiative Grant Funded: MULTIPARAMETRIC BIOSENSOR IMAGING IN BRAIN SLICES

-Our research addresses the mechanisms by which ion channels regulate the key aspects of membrane excitability that underlie information coding.
+Our research addresses the molecular mechanisms by which ion channels regulate membrane excitability and information coding.
 In my lab, we combine the genetic manipulation of ion channels with electrophysiology and in vivo physiology.
-Our long term interests are to identify the critical biophysical properties of specific channels that ultimately influence the physiology of the whole animal.
+Our long term interests are to identify the critical biophysical properties of specific ion channels that ultimately control brain function and physiology in animal models and humans.

 BK Channels (KCa1.1)

 Our current studies focus on a unique potassium channel, BK (Big K+), the large conductance voltage and Ca2+-activated K+ channel.
 The BK channel pore-forming alpha subunit is encoded by a single gene (Kcnma1 in mouse and Slowpoke in Drosophila) that can be extensively alternately spliced.
 Like other Kv family members, BK channels are comprised of a tetramer of alpha subunits, modulatory beta (β1-4) and gamma subunits (ɣ1-4 or LRRC26, 52, 55, and 38), and are closely localized with intracellular Ca2+ sources such as voltage-gated Ca2+ channels and RyRs.